Joystream/joystream/testnets/rome/README.md

 # OKR results

-This section will be only include the final grading after network release.
+This section will only include the final grading after network release.
 The release OKRs can be found [here](#release-okrs), and you can track our progress [here](/okrs#release-okrs).

 # Release Plan